-In the 2015 Review the Authority chose not to recommend an ongoing efficiency target on the basis of cost savings already identified by Seqwater in its proposal.
-Seqwater have proposed to a cumulative ongoing efficiency target of 0.2% per annum of controllable costs.
+In the 2015 Review, the Authority chose not to recommend an ongoing efficiency target on the basis of cost savings already identified by Seqwater in its proposal.
+For this period, Seqwater have now proposed a cumulative, ongoing efficiency target of 0.2 per cent per annum of controllable costs.

-We note that most interstate water utilities propose ongoing efficiency rates higher than Seqwater and the most regulators impose a higher efficiency target or productivity hurdle on controllable opex.
-In most cases these efficiency rates and targets range from 1 to 2% per annum.
+We note that most interstate water utilities propose ongoing efficiency rates higher than Seqwater and that the most regulators impose a higher efficiency target or productivity hurdle on controllable opex.
+In most cases, these efficiency rates and targets range from 1 to 2 per cent per annum.

 There is a strong case for setting a more challenging efficiency target over the course of the regulatory period given regulatory precedent and industry standards.
-We acknowledge that we have not undertaken a Total Factor Productivity study or any frontier based statistical analysis (such analysis is outside the scope of this review).
-For this reason we have taken a conservative approach and included an efficiency target of 1% per annum, which is at the lower end of targets currently being adopted by businesses in other jurisdictions.
+We acknowledge that we have not undertaken a Total Factor Productivity (TFP) study or any frontier based statistical analysis (such analysis is outside the scope of this review).
+For this reason, we have taken a conservative approach and included an efficiency target of one per cent per annum, which is at the lower end of targets currently being adopted by businesses in other jurisdictions.